-We or our servicers generally retain payments of interest on Mortgages in a Pool that exceed the Coupon for that Pool, as well as any fees and charges paid by borrowers, such as late payment fees, prepayment penalties and review and transfer charges on assumptions.
+We or our servicers generally retain payments of interest on Mortgages in a PC Pool that exceed the PC Coupon for that PC Pool, as well as any fees and charges paid by borrowers, such as late payment fees, prepayment penalties, fees payable upon exercise of an ARM conversion option and review and transfer charges on assumptions.
 These amounts are not passed through to Holders.
 The amounts we retain are treated as guarantee fees for our services as Administrator and Guarantor under the Trust Agreement and related Pool Supplement, and the amounts retained by servicers are treated as servicing fees to compensate the servicers for their services.